PLSysSec/cse127-website/template/docs/pa/pa2.md

 ## Using GDB

-To run an exploit in GDB, run, e.g., `gdb -e sploit1 -s /tmp/target1` to execute ` sploit1` and use the symbol file `target1`.
+To run an exploit in GDB, run, e.g., `gdb sploit1 -s /tmp/target1` to execute ` sploit1` and use the symbol file `target1`.
 We recommend the following workflow in GDB:

 1. **Starting.** Set breakpoints that you can later use for analysis: